Types of grandparent or kinship care

 A family budget planner might help with this.

-If you’ve been caring for a child for a while and you’ve already covered the basics, here are a few other things to think about.
+If you’ve been caring for a child for a while and you’ve already covered the basics, here are other things to think about.

 Victim compensation